-As demonstrated in Figure 29, the revenue for each consumer group is within the subsidy free range established by stand-alone (SAC) and avoidable costs (AC).
-Revenue from the residential customer groups falls on the avoidable cost limit but is within the margin of error for the test.
+As demonstrated in Figure 25, the revenue for each consumer group is within the subsidy free range established by stand-alone (SAC) and avoidable costs (AC).
+Revenue from the residential consumer groups falls on the avoidable cost limit but is within the margin of error for the test.
 There is no requirement to adjust prices.
 There is no requirement to adjust prices.

-Figure 29 - Comparison of avoided costs, stand-alone costs, and revenue from prices19
+Figure 25 - Comparison of avoided costs, stand-alone costs, and revenue from prices18